bcgov/digital-trust-toolkit/credentials/credential-bc-ghg-emissions-verification.md

 ## 1.4.
 Governing Authority

 BC Climate Action Secreteriat is the governing authority and party legally responsible for developing, maintaining and implementing the Governance Framework.
-The contact for petitioners and relying parties of this GF is:
+The contact for petitioners and relying parties of this governance framework during the pilot phase of the project is:
 * 	Name ___________
 * 	Title ____________
 * 	Organization ___________